OESD Embroidery Designs: Mastering Techniques, Projects & Innovations

 9.1 Q: Can I resize OESD designs, and if so, by how much?

-A: Yes, OESD designs can typically be resized by up to ±20% without compromising stitch quality.
-Always test-stitch your resized design to ensure the results meet your expectations.
+A: Yes.
+OESD designs can typically be resized by up to ±20% without compromising stitch quality.
+Always test-stitch after resizing.

 9.2 Q: What’s the best way to stabilize sheer fabrics for embroidery?